brodyf42/CS444Fischer/README.md

 # Personal Time Tracker
 This application provides a convenient tool for tracking daily activites.
-There is functionality included for catagorizing and summarizing time usage as well.
+There is functionality included for categorizing and summarizing time usage as well.
 The application supports multiple user accounts, each with its own set of activity categories.

 ## Main Interface
 The main interface coinsists of a full list of activities entered for a given day, a form for adding new activities, and a summary of categorized time usage for a given time period (day/month/year).